Daheer/KoroKoro/README.md

 I utilize [NVIDIA's Instant NGP](https://github.com/NVlabs/instant-ngp) to train and render a MLP with multiresolution hash input encoding using the tiny-cuda-nn framework and afterwards, save the resulting .obj file.

+## Database

+Supabase is the platform of choice due to it's rich features that allow for maximum productivity.

+### Sharding
+Every product is assigned a unique_id which serves as a reference through out the system.
+I split every resulting .obj file into parts on the back-end to efficiently store them on KoroKoro's Supabase Bucket and piece the parts together in the front-end.

 ## Results

 ## Contributing